msa-em/nanocartography/05_discussion.md

 on-edge condition can assist in deduction of the unknown phase.
-With a boundary edge on, tilting the boundary along the plane can be directed to an adjacent ZA of either grain which might then provide for low index planes to be expressed (Carter et al., 1996).
+With a boundary edge on, tilting the boundary along the plane can be directed to an adjacent ZA of either grain which might then provide for low index planes to be expressed {cite:p}`carter1996transmission`.
 More importantly, understanding of parasitic reflections from adjacent grains can be used to discriminate the possible orientation of the unknown phase to either grain.